alizardo89/ai-agent-portfolio/README.md

-# 🧠 AI Agent Portfolio
+# 🧠 Anddy Lizardo - AI Agent Portfolio

 Welcome to my collection of AI-powered automation tools designed to streamline workflows, enhance productivity, and solve real-world business challenges.
 As a results-driven leader with over a decade of experience in Life Sciences and project management, I've developed these agents to bridge the gap between complex processes and simple, actionable solutions.